RFOX VALT Metaverse Launches MVP

 RFOX VALT's MVP launch features the open blockchain vision of leading metaverse company RFOX through its support of multiple blockchains, beginning with WAX.

-With its MVP launch, the RFOX VALT metaverse now takes its first step in bringing together VR, blockchain, and Web 3.0.”DUBAI, DUBAI, UNITED ARAB EMIRATES, April 27, 2022 /EINPresswire.com/ -- Dubai, United Arab Emirates: RFOX, the fast-growing metaverse company building the future of the Internet, launched the RFOX VALT metaverse’s minimum viable product (MVP) today to selected participants.
-And as a testament to RFOX’s vision of an open-blockchain metaverse, we are proud to announce that RFOX VALT is integrating multiple blockchains within the VR metaverse, starting with its support of transactions on the WAX blockchain.
+/EIN News/ -- Dubai, UAE, April 27, 2022 (GLOBE NEWSWIRE) -- RFOX, the fast-growing metaverse company building the future of the Internet, launched the RFOX VALT metaverse’s minimum viable product (MVP) today to selected participants.
+And as a testament to RFOX’s vision of an open-blockchain metaverse, RFOX is proud to announce that RFOX VALT is integrating multiple blockchains within the VR metaverse, starting with its support of transactions on the WAX blockchain.

 The RFOX VALT’s MVP launch is a major step forward in bringing RFOX’s vision of providing immersive metaverse experiences focused on retail, media, gaming, and rewards to reality.
 With this rollout, RFOX exhibits the possibilities created by combining the best elements of virtual reality, blockchain, and the early components of the new Web 3.0.